ddz-icb/ProFormaExtender/RshinyApp/README.md

 # An R installation is required!

 This repository provides tools for generating ProForma-annotated output from phosphoproteomics data.
 It supports input files directly from Proteome Discoverer (PD) as well as MaxQuant (MQ).
-The project offers two different ways to run the same analysis pipeline: an Shiny-based user interface and an command-line interface.
 All computational logic is implemented in a single shared file called core_calculation.R.
-Both the Shiny application and the command-line script source this file and call the same core function.
+Both the PD and the MQ paths source this file and call the same core function.

 # Shiny App
 To run the Shiny version, you need to open RStudio.
 Please install if you haven't.